 Fig. 2.
 Fetal DNA fraction and gestational age.
 The fraction of fetal DNA in maternal plasma correlates with gestational age.
-Fetal DNA fraction was estimated in three different ways: (i) from the additional amount of chromosomes 13, 18, and 21 sequences for T13, T18, and T21 cases, respectively; (ii) from the depletion in amount of chromosome X sequences for male cases: (iii) from the amount of chromosome Y sequences present for male cases.
+Fetal DNA fraction was estimated in three different ways: (i) from the additional amount of chromosomes 13, 18, and 21 sequences for T13, T18, and T21 cases, respectively; (ii) from the depletion in amount of chromosome X sequences for male cases; (iii) from the amount of chromosome Y sequences for male cases.
 The horizontal dashed line represents the estimated minimum fetal DNA fraction required for the detection of aneuploidy.
-For each sample, the values of fetal DNA fraction calculated from the data of different chromosomes were averaged.
-There is a statistically significant correlation between the average fetal DNA fraction and gestational age (P = 0.0051).
-The dashed line represents the simple linear regression line between the average fetal DNA fraction and gestational age.
-The R value represents the square of the correlation coefficient.
+For each sample, the values of fetal DNA fraction and gestational age (P = 0.0051).
+The dashed line represents the synare of the average fetal DNA fraction and gestational age (P = 0.0051).
+The dashed line represents the square of the correlation coefficient.